Sabudana Vada (Special Upvas Recipe)

 If you’re unsure about how to serve this easy sabudana recipe for beginners, keep reading.
 First, though, let’s explore what the best dipping sauces for sabudana vada are:

-• Sabudana vada with peanut chutney is my favorite combination.
-To make the traditional Maharashtrian chutney, blend together yogurt with lemon juice, chili paste, roasted peanut powder, cumin powder, and rock salt.
-Plus, I love to include a pinch of natural sugar to heighten the flavors.
+- Sabudana vada with peanut chutney is my favourite combination.
+To make the traditional Maharashtrian chutney, blend together yoghurt with lemon juice, chilli paste, roasted peanut powder, cumin powder, and rock salt.
+Plus, I love to include a pinch of natural sugar to heighten the flavours.

 Crispy sabudana tikki also tastes fantastic served alongside a pot of steaming hot masala chai, or chaha, as they say in Marathi.